-If any of the medicine gets on your skin, wash right away with soap and water.
+If any of this medicine gets on your skin, wash right away with soap and water.

 Camptosar can cause severe diarrhea, which can be life-threatening if it leads to dehydration.

-Your doctor may recommend you have an anti-diarrhea medicine on hand at all times (such as loperamide (Imodium) available at all times while you are receiving Camptosar.
-Take the anti-diarrhea medication at the first sign of loose or frequent bowel movements.
+Your doctor may recommend you keep anti-diarrhea medicine on hand at all times (such as loperamide or Imodium).
+Take this medicine at the first sign of loose or frequent bowel movements.
 Do not take loperamide for longer than 2 full days without your doctor's advice.